 There are no closed-form mathematical solutions for the fully turbulent, time-dependant Navier-Stokes equations.
 CFD provides an approximate solution for the non-linear partial differential equations by replacing them with discretized algebraic equations that can be solved using a powerful computer.
-Certain sub-models address phenomena that have analytical solutions (e.g., one-dimensional heat conduction through a solid).
+Certain sub-models address phenomena that have analytical solutions, for example, one-dimensional heat conduction through a solid.
 The developers of FDS routinely use analytical solutions to test sub-models to verify the correctness of the coding of the model [Refs.
 13 and 14].
 Such routine verification efforts are relatively simple and the results may not always be published or included in the documentation.
-With each new release of FDS, a standard set of verification calculations is run to ensure that no new errors have been introduced into the source code.
-Some of these include the following examples: